Why False Doctrine Can Make You Happy

 The famous preacher Martyn Lloyd-Jones, in a sermon on Philippians, said, quote, “False doctrine makes joy in the Lord impossible.”
 How would you articulate this connection between orthodoxy and joy?
 How does false doctrine make joy in the Lord impossible?

-So it seems that built into this is some level of distrust toward our own affections.
+So it seems that built into this conception of happiness based on true doctrine is some level of distrust toward our own affections.

 That is a very good point.
 I have been criticized sometimes for calling myself a Christian Hedonist because historic hedonism has often meant that pleasure becomes the criterion of what is right.
 That has never, ever been what I mean by hedonism.
 All I mean by Christian Hedonism is that you are living to maximize your pleasure forever.
 That is why biblically, it is right to pursue your happiness.

 But, yes, we must be suspicious of making our pleasures the criteria of what is right, holy, good or true.
 Rather, it works the other way around.
 The Bible decides what is true, and then we labor to submit our heart to that truth, so that we find happiness in the truth, not determine what is true by what makes us happy.